Summer 2026 Library Systems, Catalog, and Quick Search Updates

 Quick Search is moving to a new platform

-Our current Quick Search (powered by Primo) will be replaced with a new discovery platform: EDS (EBSCO Discovery Service).
+Our current Quick Search (i.e. search engine) will get a makeover with a new search experience, EDS (EBSCO Discovery Service).
 For most users and most tasks, Quick Search is the only system you’ll need.
+You can still search for:

 • Articles and databases